-Discover three new sculptures by artist Jodie Carey, created especially for the Museum
+Discover three new installations by artist Jodie Carey, created especially for the Museum

-Discover three striking new sculptures by artist Jodie Carey.
+Discover three striking new installations by artist Jodie Carey.

 Commissioned by the Museum, Jodie Carey has created three new site-responsive installations in response to the Foundling Hospital story.
 Displayed within the exhibition gallery and amongst the historic Collection, these monumental pieces are imbued with a sense of remembrance and emotional trace.